the episode

 Kimberly Faith: Right?

-Kimberly Faith: Word self esteem is an interesting word.
-You know, anytime we’re thinking about ourself, what what is self esteem anyway?
-It’s it’s how you esteem yourself, how you think about yourself.
-Right?
-And and and unless we understand we’re in Christ and everything good that we have comes from Christ, we’re never going to have a proper view of ourself.
+Kimberly Faith: That word self esteem is an interesting word.
+You know, anytime we’re thinking about ourself, what is self esteem anyway?
+It’s how you esteem yourself, how you think about yourself, right?
+And unless we understand we’re in Christ and everything good that we have comes from Christ, we’re never going to have a proper view of ourselves.

 Kimberly Faith: It is.